Dr. Eeks: Not made in a lab nor a star of a scifi series (yet)

 FYI: For the blog, I write the blogs that are NOT listed in the “Other-Ad” category.
 The “Other-Ad” category in the blog section is MOSTLY advertisement blogs written to promote specific links.
 They support my dog Barnaby’s treat habit, my frozen yogurt habit and the Causes or Cures podcast.
 I do not scientifically review any of them and from the ones I have read, they are usually terrible.
 But the dog needs his treats.

-Somewhere along the way, she discovered that she was more passionate about preventing diseases before they begin, so the holistic nature of public health felt like a really good fit.
-While in public health school, she did a cool research project with an organization that models and predicts emerging infectious diseases around the world & has stayed interested in how the way humans interact with their fellow species and environment can lead to new health issues and diseases.
+Somewhere along the way, she discovered a stronger passion for preventing diseases before they start, making public health a natural fit.
+During her time in public health school, she worked on a fascinating research project with an organization focused on modeling and predicting emerging infectious diseases worldwide.
+Her curiosity around how human interaction with other species and the environment can spark new health challenges continues to drive her interest in public health.

-Prior to her current public health projects, Dr. Eeks spent several years managing the evidence base for an international digital health company that was based in London and used gaming, digital CBT et al to create population-level, cost-effective interventions for addictions, obesity, phobias, anxiety, depression and other chronic illnesses.
-The programs were utilized in the US, UK, Ireland, Scotland, Australia and Israel and had impressive and cost-effective recovery rates for a wide variety of populations.
-She likes the idea of digital interventions because of their scalability and creativity but understands that they need to be balanced with the need for human “face-to-face” interaction and frankly, human touch.
+Before diving into her current projects, Dr. Eeks spent several years managing the evidence base for a global digital health company based in London and NYC.
+This company used innovative approaches like gaming and digital CBT to create cost-effective, population-level interventions for addictions, obesity, phobias, anxiety, depression, and chronic illnesses.
+With programs running in the US, UK, Ireland, Scotland, Australia, and Israel, they achieved impressive recovery rates.
+While she values the scalability and creativity of digital interventions, Dr. Eeks believes they need to be balanced with the essential human connection that face-to-face interaction—and even a little human touch—can provide.

 Work Together?